 - Meanwhile, make the sauce: In a small sauté pan, combine the raisins and vinegar and cook over low heat until the vinegar has completely evaporated, about 10 minutes.
 Set aside.

-- In a large sauté pan, heat 1/3 cup olive oil, along with the garlic, anchovy paste, red pepper flakes, 1 tsp salt, and 3 cups of the tomatoes.
+- In a large sauté pan, heat 1/3 cup olive oil, along with the garlic, anchovy paste, red pepper flakes, 1 tsp salt, and the tomatoes.
 Bring to a simmer and cook for 10-15 minutes, stirring occasionally, until the tomatoes have burst and are starting to break down.
-Add the remaining cup of tomatoes, along with the raisins, and cook for 5 more minutes, until the final cup of tomatoes are just beginning to burst.
-Remove from the heat and stir in the eggplant.
-(The sauce can be made several hours in advance and brought back to a simmer just before you plan to cook the pasta.)
+Add the eggplant and the raisins and cook for 5 more minutes.*

 - Cook the rigatoni in a large pot of boiling salted water according to the directions on the package.
 Drain and pour the pasta into a large bowl.
 Add the sauce and toss well.
 Add the pine nuts and parsley, reserving about 2 tablespoons of each for the top, and toss gently.
 Sprinkle the pasta with the reserved pine nuts and parsley, sprinkle with salt, and serve warm or at room temperature.